esc/compress-me-stupid/slides.rst

 .. figure:: images/blosc-deps.pdf

-Compilation / Packaging -- Flexibility is everything
+Compilation / Packaging -- Flexibility is Everything
 ----------------------------------------------------

 * Blosc uses CMake and ships with all codec sources